IU-PR/Capstone_project/content/docs/2024/LAN/week1.md

 Please answer the following questions related to the lean methodology:

 1. Who are your target users or customers?

-   Our target audience will be primarily students from universities and colledges who struggle to find a sutable place to live, find like-minded roommates, and/or have diffulties managing house-keeping duties.
+   Our target audience will be primarily students from universities and colleges who struggle to find a suitable place to live, find like-minded roommates, and/or have difficulties managing house-keeping duties.
 Since we are students as well, we will have much easier time understanding the needs of our users.
 We also have direct access to a vast number of potential interview targets.

 2. How will you validate and test your assumptions about the project?
-   1. **Conduct Market Research**: Understand the demand for roomate matching platfrom by running surveys on potential users.
+   1. **Conduct Market Research**: Understand the demand for roommate matching platform by running surveys on potential users.
    2. **Customer Development**: Develop and conduct interviews with future customers to gain insights into their struggles and needs in day-to-day dorm life.
    3. **Develop an MVP**: Create a minimum viable product with basic functionality to test initial responses and gather user feedback.

 3. What metrics will you use to measure the success of your project?
    1. **Feedback and Ratings**: Collect and analyze user feedback and satisfaction levels through ratings and reviews.
    2. **User Engagement**: Track the frequency and duration of every feature used by users on the platform.
-   3. **Successful Transactions**: Monitor the percentage of users who find roomates and are satisfied with the result.
+   3. **Successful Transactions**: Monitor the percentage of users who find roommates and are satisfied with the result.

 4. How do you plan to iterate and pivot if necessary based on user feedback?
    1. **Implement Changes**: Make changes or add new features based on user feedback and iterate the product accordingly.